dawalishi0821/Hackintosh-TUF-GAMING-B660M-PLUS-WIFI-D4-i5-12490F/README.md

 ## Working Condition

-BigSur Monterey works normally.Ventura is not recommended for the time being.Catalina  seems to have some small problem
+BigSur and Monterey works normally.Ventura is not recommended for the time being.Catalina  seems to have some small problem

 ### 1.CPU